eeriespace/eeriespace.github.io/_posts/2020-08-09-play-report-eye-for-an-eye-assassination-for-the-causa-scientiae.md

 ### Kitchen - Ground floor

-Lana arrives in the kitchen an looks around, her target is not here, she accidentally scrapes her hand with the edge of a chair... the chair doesn't look very clean. ``Event: infected wounds`` ``Healing reduced by 50%``
+Lana arrives in the kitchen and looks around, her target is not here, she accidentally scrapes her hand with the edge of a chair... the chair doesn't look very clean. ``Event: infected wounds`` ``Healing reduced by 50%``